In the United States, electrocution is the fifth leading cause of workplace fatalities.

 Illinois Workers Compensation Attorney

 A worker who suffers an electrocution injury at the workplace is entitled to benefits under the Illinois workers’ compensation system.
 If you face any problems in getting the benefits that you deserve, immediately contact a Chicago workers’ compensation attorney.
-Call Willens Injury Law Offices at (312) 957-4166.
+Call Willens & Baez at (312) 957-4166.